ShmuelRonen/ComfyUI_wav2lip/README.md

 To use the Wav2Lip node, you need to download the required face enhancement models separately.
 Please follow these steps:

-## Model Setup

-To use the Wav2Lip node, you need to download the required face enhancement models separately.
-Please follow these steps:

 1. Download the CodeFormer & GFPGAN models:
    - Download the [CodeFormer model](https://huggingface.co/datasets/lengyuchuixue/codeformer.pth/resolve/main/codeformer.pth?download=true)
    - Download the [GFPGAN model](https://huggingface.co/nlightcho/gfpgan-v1.3/resolve/main/GFPGANv1.3.pth?download=true)